Moneypulation/iglance-test/_pages/about.md

 ---
 permalink: /about/
 title: "About"
-excerpt: "Minimal Mistakes is a flexible two-column Jekyll theme."
+excerpt: "iGlance is a free and open source macOS System Monitor"
 layouts_gallery:
-  - url: /assets/images/mm-layout-splash.png
+  - url: /assets/images/screenshot1.png
-    image_path: /assets/images/mm-layout-splash.png
+    image_path: /assets/images/screenshot1.png
-    alt: "splash layout example"
+    alt: "Dashboard"
-  - url: /assets/images/mm-layout-single-meta.png
+  - url: /assets/images/screenshot2.png
-    image_path: /assets/images/mm-layout-single-meta.png
+    image_path: /assets/images/screenshot2.png
-    alt: "single layout with comments and related posts"
+    alt: "Menu Bar"
-  - url: /assets/images/mm-layout-archive.png
+  - url: /assets/images/screenshot3.png
-    image_path: /assets/images/mm-layout-archive.png
+    image_path: /assets/images/screenshot3.png
-    alt: "archive layout example"
+    alt: "Desktop"
 last_modified_at: 2020-05-01T10:15:22-04:00
 toc: true
 ---

-Minimal Mistakes is a flexible two-column Jekyll theme.
-Perfect for hosting your personal site, blog, or portfolio on GitHub or self-hosting on your own server.
-As the name implies --- styling is purposely minimalistic to be enhanced and customized by you :smile:.
+iGlance is a free and open source macOS System Monitor.
+It displays current stats (such as CPU util, CPU temp, Network usage and much more) about your Mac on the menu bar and is highly customizable.
+A full list of features is below.
+If you encounter any bugs or have suggestions for new features, feel free to write them down in the Issues tab.

 {% include gallery id="layouts_gallery" caption="Examples of included layouts `splash`, `single`, and `archive`." %}